zlorb/scapy/README.md

 Note that you will have to run most/all of the installs from elevated privileges ('run as administrator').

 # Install Applications
+Pick the add-ons you are planning to use.
+Minimum requirement seems to be:
+- pywin32
+- winpcap

 Application  |   Chocolatery   |
 -------------|-----------------|
 [Graphviz](http://graphviz.org/Download_windows.php) |  `choco install Graphviz`  |